story60247

 She rushes over in record time.
 She tries grabbing it out of your hand, though you quickly hide it behind you.

-JN What is that in your hands?
+JN What is that?
+What is that in your hands?

 JN Put it down!